mojochao/manifestus/docs/README.md

 `manifestus` was designed with a few primary goals in mind:

-- to provide a simple, consistent, and repeatable way to render Kubernetes resource manifests for workload stacks of of multiple applications defined in a single, simple configuration file
+- to provide a simple, consistent, and repeatable way to render Kubernetes resource manifests for workload stacks of multiple applications defined in a single, simple configuration file
 - to reuse common, existing, well-known tools like [Helm](https://helm.sh/), [Helmfile](https://helmfile.readthedocs.io/), and [Kustomize](https://kustomize.io/)